By Hardik Rajgor Jan. 07, 2019

 irat Kohli is the best batsman in the world.
 This is no longer an opinion; it is a fact.
 The statistics and the records speak for themselves.
 He is the best batsman in Test cricket and the shorter formats.
 Whether it’s a green top or a dusty track, seam bowling or spin, bright sunshine or overcast conditions, setting a target or chasing one, whether the team is playing in India or overseas, international or franchise cricket, King Kohli has conclusively established his ruthless dominance with the willow.
 Commentators, critics, and fans have run out of adjectives to describe his feats — his ability, planning, and execution with the bat.
 He is the Roger Federer of batting.

 Kohli has the world at his feet.
 He is the darling of the country, scores runs at will, has brands chasing him, and is India’s richest sportsperson.
 Last December, he had a dream wedding that gave the world Instagram envy.
 (At least, until DeepVeer started flooding everyone’s timelines.)
 One wouldn’t be wrong to believe that he is at the very top in every aspect of his game, from diet to fitness to skill.
 He is obsessed with success, he’s the “perfectionist” of cricket, if you will.
-However, he is no God (yet), and there is still an area where the Indian captain has room for improvement, an area that can make or break teams — captaincy.
+However, there was an area of his game where critics always raised question marks — captaincy.
+As India win their first ever test series against Australia in Australia, has King Kohli managed to conquer the final frontier?

-Kohli’s problem has been India’s eternal problem — winning away from home.
-We are the No 1 Test side today under Virat Kohli, winning 24 and losing nine out of 42 tests.
-But our dominance has been restricted to Asia and the Caribbean, as Team India struggled this year in both England and South Africa, only managing to win a Test each on both tours.
-But as a wise man once said, “Apne ilake mein kutta bhi sher hai.”
-The general belief in cricketing circles is that India are flat-track bullies and do well only at home and in Asian conditions.
-Much like his predecessors MS Dhoni and Sourav Ganguly, Kohli has done exceptionally well in Asia and the Caribbean, but he and his men have struggled to win against quality opposition like England and South Africa, winning only two Tests and losing six out of the last eight games.
-As India and Australia kick off the Test series in Adelaide, Kohli would have it at the back of his mind that India has never won a Test series in Australia.
+Kohli’s problem had always been India’s eternal problem — winning away from home.
+Before the Australia tour, we were the No 1 Test side under Virat Kohli, winning 24 and losing nine out of 42 tests.
+But our dominance had been restricted to Asia and the Caribbean, as Team India struggled this year in both England and South Africa, only managing to win a Test each on both tours.
+The general belief in cricketing circles was that India are flat-track bullies and do well only at home and in Asian conditions.
+Much like his predecessors MS Dhoni and Sourav Ganguly, Kohli had done exceptionally well in Asia and the Caribbean, but he and his men had struggled to win against quality opposition like England and South Africa, winning only two Tests and losing six out of the last eight games.

 Kohli’s moment of sweet revenge has arrived.